dalesgit/wiki-vim/pages/Epiphany 7 final.md

 ## We and Them

-Who is the we and who is the them?
+Who is the we and who is the they?
 That's an important question.
 Jesus thought it was important, too, at least the gospel writers thought so.

 Wait?
 What?